m4pol/fatebot/README.md

 	Scanner modes:

 		-cn		Scan on china network.
-		-usa		Scan on united state of america network.
+		-usa		Scan on the united state of america network.
 		-kr		Scan on south korea network.
 		-r		Scan with random ip.